 Place a piece of parchment paper over the top of the bowl, pushing it down a little around the rice so it stays in place.

-Stir in the soy sauce or tamari and top with avocado, kimchi, toasted nori, and a generous drizzle of spicy mayo.
+Top with avocado, kimchi, toasted nori, and a generous drizzle of spicy mayo.

 Please remember that recipes are just a starting point.